dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2023/12/27
+It would be great to have use cases for tracking user navigation on codebases.
+If you're using #IntelliJ-based IDE on a project big enough to benefit from usage/navigation tracking, please let me know, and I might tweak this plugin <https://github.com/dkandalov/activity-tracker> so that it works well for your project.

+#### 2023/12/26
+Another application of web browsing to codebases might be to track user navigation.
+If you know the most viewed areas, common navigation patterns, etc., then you can improve the areas that matter.
+Or maybe discover that some people have tacit knowledge that's worth sharing.

 #### 2023/12/24
 Given browsing is like a code navigation analogy, browsers could also borrow a few things from IDEs/editors.
 For example, the old idea of a website map, i.e. a tree structure for navigation.
 Or why we still can't bookmark any line on a website? 🤷